doriansmiley/lotusJS/README.md

 Lotus incorporates Lavender's data binding utilities into it's mediator base class `Lotus.AbstractMediator`.
 While you are free to implement data binding in any layer of your application, you are encouraged to encapsulate data binding in your mediators.
 This ensures your web components remain properly encapsulated and reusable, and delegates data binding operations to a single layer within your application.

-In order to participate in data binding your web component must define a bindable end point.
+In order to notify observers of changes you must define the bindable end point.
 This is always done using the `addProperties` method in the your components constructor.
 For example:
 ````
 Lavender.RecordSet = function (timeToLive, listFunction) {
     //Define private vars